Justin42/ols-autoindex-standalone/README.md

 Alternatively, a rewrite for a static context can be used instead of .htaccess.
 See [OpenLiteSpeed Docs *From Document Root .htaccess to VirtualHost Context tab*](https://docs.openlitespeed.org/config/rewriterules/#from-document-root-htaccess-to-virtualhost-context-tab) and [OpenLiteSpeed Docs *Auto-Index - Context Level*](https://docs.openlitespeed.org/config/advanced/autoindex/#context-level).
 This is generally less preferable as it allows less control for the user.
 This, combined with the lack of `Options` override support in OLS should be the primary motivation for using any custom auto-indexing script.

-A similar goal may be able to be achieved with the unmodified OLS indexing script via a combination AutoConfigURI and .htaccess rewrites, without enabling indexing for the entire Vhost.
+A similar goal may be able to be achieved with the unmodified OLS indexing script via a combination AutoIndexURI and .htaccess rewrites, without enabling indexing for the entire Vhost.
 This has not yet been tested and is otherwise undocumented by OLS.